bcaffo/LittleInferenceBook/manuscript/02_probability.md

 are not probabilities!
 Remember that quantiles have units.
 So the population median height is the height (in inches say) so that the probability that a randomly selected person from the population is shorter is 50%.
-The sample, or empirical, median would be the height so in a sample so that 50% of the people in the sample were shorter.
+The sample, or empirical, median would be the height in a sample so that 50% of the people in the sample were shorter.

 ### Example